 If my project is successful, then, even if the justification that results in many of the cases I will be exploring is (admittedly) not ideal, we can use these conceptions of justification to help explicate how one might have justified beliefs about a great number of things.
 The essentially internalist account that I have offered will not only illustrate a serious approach to dealing with skepticism, but it will also capture how many of our commonsensically justified beliefs are in fact justified (albeit in a less than ideal sense).

 iv, 129 pages

 Copyright 2012 Brett Andrew Coppenger

 Coppenger, Brett Andrew.
-"Achieving epistemic descent." dissertation, University of Iowa, 2012.
+"Achieving epistemic descent."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.